 Trouble was brewing between emergency department staff and the ambulance crews at Iron County Medical Center, a critical access hospital in Pilot Knob, Missouri.
 Physicians wanted paramedics to do more to stabilize patients and prepare them for treatment.
 The EMTs felt they were doing what they were trained to do.

-The situation came to a head in 2017 at a community town hall meeting when an ambulance driver stood up and said publicly, “We are doing everything we can to support the system, but it seems like your crew doesn't like working with us."
+The situation came to a head in 2017 at a community town hall meeting when an EMT stood up and said publicly, “We are doing everything we can to support the system, but it seems like your crew doesn't like working with us."

 Iron County's new CEO, Joshua Gilmore, viewed the conflict as an opportunity.
 “We had to ask, 'How can we work together to make this better?'"
 In collaboration with Mercy St. Anthony's, a multistate health system with expertise in rural care and outreach, Iron County designed a training program for paramedics and ED staff to complete in tandem.
 Focused on consistent protocols for time-critical diagnoses, the program covers standards for in-transport care and best practices for stroke, trauma, and myocardial infarction.